Duration: 1 year full time

-Study our dedicated digital marketing degree course in the centre of London.
+Study our dedicated digital marketing degree course at our Royal Holloway London Graduate School right in the centre of London.
 If you are a finalist or recent graduate (any subject) wanting to boost your employability this degree course should provide you with the knowledge and skills needed for the digital era.

 Being one of a few specialist digital marketing Masters degree courses in the UK you will gain a 360 degree perspective of digital marketing from digital branding and advertising to the consumer journey and metrics.

 On graduating you will be able to create and analyse digital strategies and make well informed tactical and strategic decisions, having studied in the context of Royal Holloway Marketing’s distinctive critical ideology.
 You will be confident in using acquired skills to communicate strategies to stakeholders at all levels.